nkapliev/next-bus/README.md

   <summary>Todo</summary><p>
   * draw big and large tiles for Chrome Web Store
   * github pages?
+  * Think about universal non-ireland related icon.
+With commute theme.
   * Add tabs in popup to save several stops in several APIs.
 To compare time between buses and trains.
   * tests.
 Hmm should start with them next time :)
   * Add loglevels